 Jgb Listed by qilin Ransomware Group

-On April 30, 2026, the ransomware group Qilin added Jgb to its public leak site, confirming that internal files had been exfiltrated during a ransomware attack on the organization.
+On April 30, 2026, the ransomware group Qilin added Jgb to its public leak site, claiming that internal files had been exfiltrated during a ransomware attack on the organization.

 Public reporting indicates that Qilin listed Jgb on its dark-web leak portal on that date.
 The posting states that internal files were taken during the incident, although the exact number of people whose data was exposed remains unknown.
 Available reporting describes the exposed material as internal files; no further specifics on the volume or exact data types have been publicly detailed beyond the ransomware group’s own claims.
 The listing follows the typical Qilin pattern of publishing a sample of stolen data after an initial extortion window passes.